psi4/psi4/doc/sphinxman/source/scf.rst

 Linear-Scaling Exchange Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Methods that build K matrices in linear time have been developed.
-One of which is the Linear Exchange (LinK) Method
+Methods that build exchange matrices in linear time with the size of the system (linear-time K builds)  are often useful for large calculations.
-to build K matrices, described in [Ochsenfeld:1998:1663]_.
-The LinK method is available to use as part
+The Linear Exchange (LinK) Method, described in [Ochsenfeld:1998:1663]_, is available to use in the Direct SCF algorithm.
-of the Direct SCF algorithm.
-LinK offers a fast alternative to density-fitted K builds when the amount of available memory is low,
+LinK is a competive alternative to density-fitted K builds with small orbital basis sets that lead to considerable sparsity in large systems, and/or when there is not enough memory to perform the density-fitting procedure in-core.
-especially when combined with Density-matrix based ERI screening and incremental Fock builds.
+LinK is especially powerful when combined with density-matrix based ERI screening and incremental Fock builds which decrease the number of significant two-electron integrals to calculate.

 To turn on and control the LinK algorithm, here are the list of options provided.